Team-BHP > Shifting gears

 MS Authenticator just gives a popup notification on my mobile to deny/approve whenever I log in.
 Even I thought it would be the TOTP system similar to Google but that isnt the case

-anandhsub is online now (1) Thanks
+anandhsub is offline (1) Thanks

 Old 12th April 2021, 09:55 #6786